 After waving goodbye to White Horse Hill, we set off for one of our many slow-burned days of driving.
 The journey from here to Queenstown is about four hours of driving if the roads are clear, but you’ll probably want to stop at some of the many beauty spots and viewpoints along the way.

+Among many photography stops and drink breaks en route to Queenstown, we took a short detour to Lake Ohau for the view over the purple lupins across the water.
 If you set off early from Mount Cook, it’s still doable to make it to Queenstown by mid-afternoon, even with the stops on the way – which is what we did.

 Where to stay in Queenstown